yashirajb/schoolfinder2_git/schoolfinder2/school-finder-client/README.md

  - Dress Code

- Both Zipcode and Metro Bus accessibility search criteria were eliminated for the second iteration of the app as these search criteria typically yielded only one to a few schools in the search results, which often created the impression that the users other inputted criteria failed to return results.
+ Both Zipcode and Metro Bus accessibility (search criteria inlcuded in the first iteration) were eliminated for the second iteration of the app as these search criteria typically yielded only one to a few schools in the search results, creating the overall impression that the users other inputted criteria failed to return results.
 Eliminating zipcode and metro bus search terms enables the user to see more search results, which they can then examine to find nearest zipcode and nearest Metro Bus(es).

 ## Other Frameworks used: